Glamping near Oakland

 7 sites · Lodging4750 acres · Kenwood, CA

-We have four lovely Glamping sites at Sugarloaf Ridge State Park, nestled in the glorious chaparral of the Mayacama Mountain Range and Sonoma Hills, deep in the heart of wine country.
-In our family-friendly campground, we installed three 16-Foot Canvas Glamping Tents, replete with warm and cozy furnishings, and other amenities you will love.
+We have four lovely Glamping sites at Sugarloaf Ridge State Park and 25 miles of hiking trails, nestled in the glorious chaparral of the Mayacama Mountain Range and Sonoma Hills, deep in the heart of wine country.
 The cost is $150 per night on weekends (Fri and Sat) and $125 per night on weekdays (Sun-Thurs).
 There is a 2-night minimum stay required between Memorial Day and Labor Day.
-Each canvas tent comes with a queen-size bed, futon lounge chairs, rugs, tables, lighting, and complementary firewood the first night.
+In our family-friendly campground, our tents are 16-Foot Canvas and come with one queen-size bed, two futon lounge chairs (May be converted to twin beds), rugs, tables, lighting, and complementary firewood the first night.
 At no additional cost, we can add up to two twin beds to each tent upon request to sleep up to 6 people.
 8 people max allowed at the campsite.
-The glamping sites include a picnic table, fire ring, outdoor seating, and room for your additional tents if desired.
+The glamping sites include a picnic table, fire ring, outdoor seating, and room for additional tents if desired.
 All sites are easy walking distance to flush toilets and a bathhouse, with large, clean, coin operated hot shower rooms.
 There is no cell service in the park, but free WiFi is available at the Visitor Center.
 PLEASE NOTE that Bedding (sheets, pillows, blankets) IS NOT included in a standard rental, but is available as an add-on.
 Guests are encouraged to bring their own bedding whenever possible.
 If no bedding is added, we will assume a one-queen setup with mattress covers only.
 We kindly ask guests to provide at least 48-hour notice if bedding will be required.
 We will always try to accommodate last-minute requests, but we cannot guarantee this.
 PETS and SMOKING ARE NOT ALLOWED INSIDE our glamping tents!
 This is strictly enforced, and you WILL be charged a $150 cleaning fee for any violation of this policy.
 Parking: Your reservation includes parking for one vehicle.
 There is an additional $10 per night per vehicle charge for more than one vehicle, which you can pay for at the Visitor's Center upon check-in.
 Please note that a $25 setup/cleaning fee is charged per reservation, plus a booking fee.
-Since 2012, Sugarloaf Ridge State Park has been operated by a band of non-profits, spearheaded by The Sonoma Ecology Center, known as Team Sugarloaf.
-Team Sugarloaf's efforts have resulted in a revitalized park that engages with all of our community and welcomes visitors from all over the country and the world.
+Since 2012, operation of Sugarloaf Ridge State Park has been spearheaded by the Sonoma Ecology Center.
+Operating under AB42, the SEC efforts have resulted in a revitalized park that engages with all of our community and welcomes visitors from all over the country and the world.

 Potable water